EOS-uiux-Solutions/user-story/README.md

 There are two options to set up the `backend` for this repository:

-1. If you are planning to work only on the UI/UX of `eos-user-story`, then you can directly use `docker` to setup the backend.
-In case, you want to work on backend as well, see point 2, for setup instructions.
+1. If you are planning to work only on the UI/UX of `eos-user-story`, then follow along.
+Skip to point 2 if you need to setup backend as well.
 For setting up using `docker`, first make sure you have `docker` & `docker-compose` installed ([Install instructions](https://docs.docker.com/engine/install/)).
 Next, run `docker-compose up` and wait for the server to start on `http://localhost:1337`.
 Visit [http://localhost:1337/admin/auth/](http://localhost:1337/admin/auth/) and create the admin user for Strapi.
 Then set the roles and permissions for the api endpoints.
-Voilà, the backend is up and running.
-Proceed to the next paragraph for futher instructions.
+That's it, the backend is up and running.
+Proceed to the next paragraph for further instructions.

-2. See this, if you are going to work on the backend as well.
-This repository uses [EOS/eos-strapi](https://gitlab.com/SUSE-UIUX/eos-strapi) as the backend Strapi server.
-Follow these instructions to [set it up](https://gitlab.com/SUSE-UIUX/eos-strapi#how-to-install-it).
+2. This repository uses [EOS-uiux-Solutions/strapi](https://github.com/EOS-uiux-Solutions/strapi) as the backend Strapi server.
+Follow [these](https://github.com/EOS-uiux-Solutions/strapi#how-to-install-it) instructions to set it up.

-Now you need to connect to the Strapi server.
+After setting up the backend, you need to connect the frontend to the Strapi server.
 To do this, duplicate the file `src/config.json.template` into a new file called `src/config.json` and replace the content of the variable with your server URL.

 Then run: `npm start` to run the app in the development mode.